arminamiridarban/Business-Canvas/README.md

 - `requirements.txt`: Lists all Python packages needed to run the application.
 - `static/`: Contains CSS, JavaScript, and image files.
   - `picture`: The static pictures of the website is located in this folder.
+  - `fontawesome`: This is the Font Awesome Library for icons.
   - `styles.css`: Custom styles.
   - `script.js`: Core JavaScript functions for dynamic interactions.
 - `templates/`: HTML files for rendering website content.